Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 But NNN BC is not compatible with any other boot/binding system (such as NNN).
 And it’s too big of a binding to put on a traditional classic or skate ski.
 So, the idea of having one set of boots to accommodate both styles of skiing is out the window (if he had gone with that more appropriately-sized NNN BC binding on the big skis).

-Instead, he should’ve just bought a set of new classic track skis (designed for groomed terrain) with a light-duty binding such as NNN and a set of combi-boots.
-Then, down the road, he could’ve bought a set of skate skis with the NNN compatible binding.
+Instead, he should’ve just bought a set of new classic track skis (designed for groomed terrain) with a standard binding such as NNN and a set of combi-boots.
+Then, down the road, he could’ve simply bought a set of skate skis with an NNN compatible binding.

 This was his intention, of course.
-But because he bought that set of huge (and used) cross-county skis, he was stuck in a bind.
+But because he bought that set of huge (and used) cross-country skis, he was stuck in a bind.

 Long story, short… unless you know what’s what, just find a package deal that includes all cross-country ski components and supports your intended use.